TBERT31/example-architecture-microservices-java/README.md

 ```
 ## How to build the backend services

-Run the following command to build and package the backend services into a docker container
+Run the following command to build and package the backend services into a docker container.
+(To get a new <your-docker-account-password>, go generate an Access Token in your Docker Hub account and use it as the password.)

 ```shell
 mvn spring-boot:build-image -Dmaven.test.skip=true -DdockerUsername=<your-docker-account-username> -DdockerPassword=<your-docker-account-password>